madarahr/comparingClassifiers/README.md

 ## Approach

 Data was cleaned to remove unnecessary columns prior to applying classifiers.
-The classifiers were looped with the train-test data to make a comparison.
+The ideal K value was determined before the classifiers were looped with the train-test data to make a comparison.
 The results used for comparison were:

 * Training Time Seconds
 * Training Accuracy